Samsung JS95000 65″ Super UHD TV

 Rich Shibley/Digital Trends

 If you’ve shopped TVs recently, you’ve no doubt been seduced by the term 4K UHD (Ultra High Definition).
 When UHD was first introduced a few years ago, it represented a jump in resolution – basically four times the resolution of 1080p HD.
-That seemed like a pretty big deal, but we now know that, in 2016, UHD is taking on an entirely new meaning.
-The very best UHD TVs not only offer higher resolution, but also offer more colors than ever before and something called High Dynamic Range, or HDR.
+That seemed like a pretty big deal, but we now know that UHD (or Ultra HD, or 4K) is now taking on an entirely new meaning.
+The very best UHD TVs not only offer higher resolution, but also offer more colors than ever before as well as High Dynamic Range, or HDR.

-The idea behind HDR is that it can provide a higher level of contrast between light and dark images on the screen to create a much more realistic image.
-That may not sound like a lot on paper, but in reality, it’s a pretty significant move.
+The technology behind HDR means that it can provide a higher level of contrast between light and dark images on the screen to create a much more realistic image.
+That may not sound like much on paper, but in reality, it’s a pretty significant move.
 In fact, many in the industry believe HDR represents a significantly bigger leap in picture quality than UHD’s higher resolution.
 Let’s be clear here: HDR is not the next “3D.”
 HDR is here to stay, and we couldn’t be happier about it.

 Contrast is measured by the difference between the brightest whites and darkest blacks a TV can display, as measured in candelas per square meter (cd/m2), known as nits.
 The ideal low end is completely black, or 0 nits — currently only possible on OLED displays, which can turn pixels completely off.
 On the high end, it’s a different story.
 Standard dynamic range TVs generally produce up to 300 to 500 nits, but some HDR TVs aim much, much higher.